Personal Productivity

 avatar

-Commented about 12 years ago Francisco Sáez
+Commented almost 13 years ago Francisco Sáez

 @Thanh @John, I'm glad you found interesting this analogy and the deeper thoughts that it can lead.